 Pimalai Resort and Spa participated in Rak Lanta Project to raise awareness with in the community to protect Koh Lanta’s exquisite natural environs and to reduce waste pollution both on land and at sea.

 To raise our students’ awareness to understand the importance of reduce waste and waste management to conserve our environment, Pimalai Resort and Spa cooperated with B. Grimm to provide waste bins and garbage storage facilities (called Waste Bank) around the island (in public areas and schools) to separate wastes for recycle purposes.
 Recyclers can buy cans and bottles from Waste Bank and generate extra incomes for local schools.
 Support each school to create campaigns how to management wastes and protect our natural environments, and spread their campaigns to parents and other people living in their community.

-In March 2020 our students were able to set up sales booths at annual Lanta Laata Festival to sell products they made from trash.
+In March 2020 and March 2023, our students were able to set up sales booths at annual Lanta Laata Festival to sell products they made from trash.
 Their sea life sculptures made from trash were used to decorate the festival and the winning schools received awards from the President of Krabi Provincial Administrative Office.

 We continue to join our community and local students to pick up garbage from public beaches and roads at least once per week.

 Our attempts to stop using single use items and reduce wastes that go into landfill moved us one step closer to circular economy.
 Our practices are shared to people in our community and we hope we can be a part to drive our community towards circular economy.
 Here are the small samples that we have implemented in order to achieve circular economy: